 I honestly have no idea why Hippo ‘Play Ball’ was added to the New Jersey Collection in the Fall 1995 price list.
 In subsequent lists the name was changed to Hippo ‘Baseball Fan’ and priced at $195.
 He is the original Hippo ‘T.G.I.F.’ from 1986 but with a baseball cap and container of popcorn added.
 Not only is there nothing on this piece to identify it with New Jersey, but New Jersey does not even have a major league baseball team!
 This incarnation of the hippo was given design #6126 which is different from TGIF’s #6057.
 If this piece only appeared under the New Jersey heading on a single price list I would put it down to a clerical error, but he shows up on the 1999 list priced at $475 and continued at that level.
 After the New Jersey Collection was eliminated in the 2000s he was sent to the Animals and Sports categories of the Cybis web site and listed with the combined name of Hippo Baseball Fan (Play Ball).

 If any readers happen to have photos of the New Jersey Vase with Violets, the New Jersey Horse, the New Jersey Goldfinch (no violets) or the New Jersey Violet, I would be grateful to be able to add those images here; acknowledgments will of course be given!
-There is a direct contact form on the About the Cybis Archive page.
+There is a contact form at the link below.